lderkzen/hou-units/docs/Use Cases/UC271 Leave an event.md

-# Use Case 210: View event history
+# Use Case 271: Leave an event

 ### Subject Area
 Events